 Before you begin

-- You must have a visual reports license to use the charts function in reports.
+- You must have the Charts license to generate visual reports.

-- Only users with the view charts privilege can access the visual report charts.
+- Only users with the View charts privilege can access the report charts.

 What you should know

 - Omnicast™ Camera events task: View camera reports as charts to understand activity on multiple cameras, during a specified period.